Short time working is when you reduce the hours of some or all of your employees, or pay them less than half a week’s pay.

 This could be during periods of lower demand or slowdown in the amount of work available.
 The employee should receive full pay unless their contract allows unpaid or reduced pay.

-Not least because of the effect on the worker’s wages, it is important that you have considered other options that may be preferable to short time working.
-For example, you could offer periods of unpaid leave, ask employees to use some of their paid holiday entitlement, offer flexible hours and offer home working where appropriate.
-You might be surprised at how many employees take up offers like these.
+Employers should ensure they have considered all other options before turning to short time working.
+For example, you could offer periods of unpaid leave, ask employees to use some of their paid holiday entitlement, offer flexible hours and encourage home working if possible.

-Following the Chancellor’s confirmation that the CJRS would be ending on 31 October 2020, and with a phased withdrawal of the financial support for employers in the intervening period, those businesses claiming under the scheme will need to take action to unfurlough workers and consider the terms on which they will bring returning workers back to work.
+During the pandemic, employers have been able to access the CJRS as an alternative to short time working, where the demand for work in their business has been reduced due to COVID.
+The scheme has been further extended until the end of September 2021, but with a phased withdrawal of the financial support for employers in the run up to the scheme’s closure, those businesses claiming under the scheme will need to start to take action to unfurlough workers and consider the terms on which they will bring returning workers back to work.

-Whatever the circumstances of considering short time working, there are several legal and practical factors to take into account.
+Whatever the circumstances of considering short time working, there are several legal and practical factors employers will need to take into account.

 Can you impose short time working on your employees?

-If you cannot find such a provision in the relevant employees’ contracts then you should check to see if there is a national agreement in your industry that includes short time working, or a collective agreement between your particular workplace and a trade union.
+If there is no short time working provision in the relevant employees’ contracts, you should check to see if there is a national agreement in your industry that includes short time working, or a collective agreement between your particular workplace and a trade union.

 - Rely on ‘custom and practice’.
 If your organisation has implemented short time working in the past with the implicit or explicit consent of your employees, then you could seek to argue that, by custom and practice, it is an established part of the terms and conditions of employment at your firm.
-However, it is quite difficult to win this argument legally and it would be better to formalise the arrangement by obtaining your employees’ agreement and inserting the correct provisions into employment contracts if you possibly can.
+In reality, this can be a difficult justification to prove should the employee bring a legal complaint, meaning it is usually better to formalise the arrangement by obtaining your employees’ agreement and inserting the correct provisions into employment contracts if possible.